ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/tags/delete.rst

       "status": "Success"
     }

-Deleting a Tag via the API removes that Tag from all Groups, Indicators, and Victims that had the deleted Tag.
+Deleting a Tag via the API removes that Tag from all Groups, Indicators, and Victims to which the Tag was applied.